-Make sure you do not take Ambien unless you can get a full night's sleep that is for at least seven to eight hours.
-It is a brand drug sold under the generic medicine Zolpidem that works in your brain to fall asleep.
+Make sure you do not take Ambien unless you can get a full night’s sleep that is for at least seven to eight hours.
+It is a brand drug sell under the generic medicine Zolpidem that works in your brain to fall asleep.

 Ambien can be addictive, so take it only under the doctor’s consultation for a limited period.